 Sulfex process: Reducing sulphur in fuels

 The International Maritime Organisation has decided to cut sulphur limits for bunker fuels worldwide from 3.5% to 0.5% from the start of 2020.
-New Zealand is in the process of deciding how quickly it will implement these regulations but regardless any vessels that are registered in a jurisdiction that has adopted the regulations or has to sail through their waters (e.g. for servicing) will need to comply.
+Any vessels that are registered in a jurisdiction that has adopted the regulations or has to sail through their waters (e.g. for servicing) will need to comply.
+New Zealand is in the process of adopting the Treaty.

 Unfortunately the options for shippers are limited.
 Either install scrubbers (not really an option for retrofits because of the cost and space requirements) or purchase low sulphur distillates at much higher cost.